-After Bob Dylan’s groundbreaking Nobel Prize for Literature win last year, critics are expecting new “left field” choices by the Swedish Academy that grants the prestigious award, with Sydney’s bus timetables widely considered to be a front-runner for 2017.
+After Bob Dylan’s groundbreaking Nobel Prize for Literature award, critics are expecting new “left field” choices by the Swedish Academy that grants the prestigious award, with Sydney’s bus timetables widely considered to be a front-runner for 2019.

 “There is a very strong case to suggest that Sydney’s bus timetables could be the greatest work of fiction this nation has ever produced,” Sydney University English Professor Jeff Wheels told The (un)Australian.